 Platforms: Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360, Xbox One, macOS, Nvidia Shield, Google Stadia

-Next, in 2013, Tomb Raider saw its first real reboot in the form of a game known simply as “Tomb Raider”.
-The reboot included many features that became common for third-person shooters and action-adventure games at the time – a cover system, a crafting system, and an extra emphasis on a sense of realism, among other things, all taking place in semi-open levels on a lost Japanese island.
+The reboot included many features that became common for third-person shooters and action-adventure games at the time.
+It also featured a cover system, a crafting system, and placed an extra emphasis on realism, among other things, all taking place in semi-open levels on a lost Japanese island.

 Lara Croft and the Temple of Osiris

 Lara Croft and The Temple of Osiris is a sequel to Lara Croft and the Guardian of Light, so it plays very similarly — a fixed-perspective isometric camera and a co-op mode, this time featuring a total of four playable characters.

 As you might have guessed, The Temple of Osiris didn’t add any significant innovations and wasn’t as big as The Guardian of Light, but it’s still an excellent game and a must-play for fans of its predecessor.

 Rise of the Tomb Raider